 - Spacing for table radish is 20 cm X 5 cm

-- It is recommended to Plant two seeds per hill and thin out one at germination
+- It is recommended to plant two seeds per hill and thin out one at germination

 Intercultural Operations in Growing Radish:- Any vegetable crop requires timely intercultural operations for better yield and quality of produce.
-In Radish farming, One hand weeding 3 weeks after planting is advised.
+In Radish farming, hand weeding 3 weeks after planting is advised.
 Hoeing should be carried out as and when necessary.
 Thinning of dense plants should be done at the time of second weeding.
-The radish plant roots has tendency to bulge out of the soil therefore covering the roots by earthling up is essential.
+The radish plant roots have a tendency to bulge out of the soil therefore covering the roots by earthling up is essential.

 Fertilizer basal application (at planting time)